Case report: hepatic steatosis (fatty liver) in a rabbit

 In comparison, female Rex rabbit and « petit gris suisse » castrated male at different ages in their lives, healthy and not obese.

 Fatty liver disease has been observed in obese rabbits.
-Causes for this disease are not well understood.
-Obesity, a diet too rich in fructose (a sugar found mainly in fruit) and carbohydrates (oat), an underactive thyroid gland (hypothyroidism), and lack of exercise are commonly observed.
-Further causes for fatty liver in rabbits include:
+The etiology of this disease is not well understood.
+Obesity, diets with excessive fructose (a sugar found mainly in fruit), and carbohydrates (oat), an underactive thyroid gland (hypothyroidism), and lack of exercise are commonly observed.
+Additional factors that contribute to fatty liver disease in rabbits include:

 · Anorexia, refusal to take in food caused by dental disease or digestive disorders;